Please ensure Javascript is enabled for purposes of website accessibility

 British Virgin Islands

-The British Virgin Islands (BVI) has enacted its long-awaited Virtual Asset Service Providers Act, 2022 (the VASP Act).
-Having become a leading crypto and virtual assets jurisdiction in the past few years, the VASP Act demonstrates BVI's keen desire to keep hold of its favoured position in the sector while also maintaining its reputation as highly responsible international finance centre, committed to complying with international standards on transparency and fighting abuse and criminal conduct of all types.
+The British Virgin Islands (BVI) enacted its long-awaited Virtual Asset Service Providers Act, 2022 (the VASP Act) at the end of 2022, and it came fully into force on 1 February 2023.
+As a leading crypto and virtual assets jurisdiction, the VASP Act demonstrates BVI's keen desire to keep hold of its favoured position in the sector while also maintaining its reputation as highly responsible international finance centre, committed to complying with international standards on transparency and fighting abuse and criminal conduct of all types.

-Ogier's Virtual Asset Service Provider (VASP) experts are best in class and ready to help clients navigate the upcoming new regulatory landscape.
+Ogier's Virtual Asset Service Provider (VASP) experts are best in class and have advised a number of clients on their applications for registration, including one of the first two applicants to receive approval.
+We are ready to help future clients navigate this new regulatory landscape.

-The VASP Act, which has yet to come into force, seeks to introduce a well-balanced registration and supervisory framework for Virtual Assets Service Providers.
+The VASP Act introduced a well-balanced registration and supervisory framework for Virtual Assets Service Providers.
 The VASP Act defines the activities relating to virtual assets that require registration, prescribes requirements for registration, details ongoing requirements and obligations, assigns specific powers to the BVI Financial Services Commission (the Commission) in relation to VASPs, and specifies the penalties for offences committed under the VASP Act.

 Virtual Assets and VASP Activities